Mysra-Ahmed/finance-tracker/README.md

 Have Python 3 present in your environment.
 No dependencies are required as the project uses only the standard Python libraries.

 ### Installation
-Clone the repository or copy the project files.\\
+Clone the repository or copy the project files.//
-Run the script finance_tracker.py using Python:\\
+Run the script finance_tracker.py using Python:// python finance_tracker.py
-python finance_tracker.py